Follow this guide to learn about financial planning and how to build the most effective marketing budget.

 • Incremental Approach: The incremental approach builds upon your budget from the previous fiscal year.
 While this is a quick and easy method to prepare a budget, it’s more difficult to find funding for new campaigns or projects since unspent funds may have been reallocated to another campaign.

-• Zero-Based Approach: The current fiscal year’s budget is prepared from scratch, without consideration for income or expenses from the previous year.
+• Zero-Based Approach: The current fiscal year’s budget is prepared from scratch without considering income or expenses from the previous year.
 Although this method is accurate and efficient, it’s time-consuming.
 Your organization will have to test several assumptions about where money will come from and how it will be spent.

-• Percentage Approach: Break down marketing, communications, and fundraising by percentages of the total budget.
+• Percentage Approach: Break down your marketing, communications, and fundraising expenses by percentages of the total budget.
 This approach is favored by those who believe that marketing and communications expenditures should directly reflect a nonprofit’s evolution and the size of its budget.
-If done correctly, you could see communications spending grow as your organization does.
+If done correctly, communications spending will grow as your organization does.

-Now that you have solidified a budget approach, share your strategies and goals with leadership and staff.
+Now that you have solidified a budget approach, share it with your leadership and staff.

-Team-based financial planning is the most effective way to ensure your budget aligns with your organization’s goals and mission.
+Team-based financial planning is the most effective way to ensure your budget aligns with your organization’s goals.
 Involve staff and board members in the budgeting process to create a comprehensive strategy that relies on a variety of perspectives.
-This will enhance your team’s ability to communicate your organization’s financial story to other key stakeholders.

 Consider these steps to running a budget meeting: